China calls on US to ‘correct’ Iran sanctions

-BEIJING (AP) - China is calling on Washington to “correct” sanctions imposed on Chinese companies accused of helping Iran acquire materials for its nuclear program.
+BEIJING (AP) - China urged Washington on Friday to “correct” sanctions imposed on Chinese companies accused of helping Iran acquire materials for its nuclear program.

-A foreign ministry spokesman on Friday said U.S. pressure on Iran and its “long-arm jurisdiction” against companies in third countries is the “root cause” of tension with Tehran.
+U.S. pressure on Iran and its “long-arm jurisdiction” against companies in third countries is the “root cause” of tension with Tehran, a foreign ministry spokesman said.

-The spokesman, Geng Shuang, said, “We urge the United States to immediately correct this wrong approach and earnestly respect the legitimate rights and interests of all parties.”
+“China has consistently and resolutely opposed the United States imposing unilateral sanctions and so-called long-armed jurisdiction over other countries, including China,” said the spokesman, Geng Shuang.
+“We urge the United States to immediately correct this wrong approach and earnestly respect the legitimate rights and interests of all parties,”

 The U.S. Treasury said Thursday it imposed sanctions on what it called a network of front companies and agents.
 It said they are based in Iran, China and Belgium.
+The Treasury gave no details but said the purchases violated U.N. restrictions on materials that can be used for nuclear programs.

 Geng said Beijing opposes nuclear proliferation but rejects Washington’s unilateral sanctions.